-Top Fox News managers depart amid Murdoch concerns over controversial Arizona election night projection
+Top Fox News managers depart amid Murdoch’s concerns over controversial Arizona election night projection

 Stirewalt, a regular on-air presence, defended Fox’s election night projections after they came under question.
 “Arizona is doing just what we expected it to do, and we remain serene and pristine,” he said after the network made its call — the first strong indicator that Trump’s reelection hopes were imperiled after an evening of otherwise encouraging early results for the GOP.
 The Fox call enraged the Trump campaign and altered the narrative of election night media coverage.

-And while it ultimately proved to be correct, it led to several days of anxiety for Fox, as Biden’s margin over Trump in Arizona continued to narrow during a vote count slowed by the large number of mail-in ballots this year, and other media organizations held off on a decision.
+While it ultimately proved to be correct, it led to several days of anxiety for Fox, as Biden’s margin over Trump in Arizona continued to narrow during a vote count slowed by the large number of mail-in ballots this year, and other media organizations held off on a decision.

 Fox projected Biden’s win in Arizona at 11:20 p.m. on election night when only 73 percent of the vote had been reported.
 Yet the news was conveyed with little fanfare or preparation for the network’s on-air staff.
-No announcement was made until anchor Bill Hemmer, reviewing the latest status of an electoral map that was looking positive for President Trump, glanced at the southwest, where the decision desk had left its yellow check mark on Arizona awarding the state to Biden.
+No announcement was made until anchor Bill Hemmer, reviewing the latest status of an electoral map that was looking positive for Trump, glanced at the southwest, where the decision desk had left its yellow check mark on Arizona awarding the state to Biden.

 Trump allies publicly voiced their displeasure with the network call, while others attempted to pressure Fox to abandon it.
 Even some of Fox’s opinion hosts cast doubt on the projection.

 The Arizona call became a flash point among Trump supporters, some of whom threatened to abandon the network.
-Indeed, as the president continued his baseless attack on the election results, smaller outlets such as Newsmax cornered the market on the story and saw big increases in their audience.
+Indeed, as the president continued his baseless attacks on the election results, smaller outlets such as Newsmax cornered the market on the story and saw big increases in their audience.

-Murdoch, Fox News’s co-founder, has told colleagues that the way Fox handled the Arizona call caused Fox News reputational damage and cemented the view among some Trump supporters that the network is aligned against him.
+Murdoch, Fox News’s co-founder, has told colleagues that the way Fox handled the Arizona call caused reputational damage and cemented the view among some Trump supporters that the network is aligned against him.
 Even though Fox’s projection ended up being accurate, Murdoch has fretted that it was handled poorly.

 Fox recently shook up its evening lineup, replacing former 7 p.m. news anchor Martha MacCallum with a rotating cast of opinion hosts.
 The move came as Fox’s ratings in that time slot had been outstripped by rivals.

-While the decision desk is run by a contractor Arnon Mishkin who handled the statistical modeling of the desk, it fell to Sammon to determine editorially when Fox was ready to make its projection on air.
+While the decision desk is run by a contractor, Arnon Mishkin, who handled the statistical modeling of the desk, it fell to Sammon to determine editorially when Fox was ready to make its projection on air.

 It was Sammon’s role that raised eyebrows in the aftermath of the call, Fox staffers told The Post.
 But it was Stirewalt’s dismissal that caused more consternation in the building, they said.
-“A major overreaction to Trump and the audience freakout,” said one staffer, who was not authorized to speak publicly.
+“A major overreaction to Trump and the audience freakout,” said one staffer, who spoke on the condition of anonymity because they were not authorized to speak publicly.

 Murdoch, whose family controls Fox’s parent company, has been taking a more active interest in its programming in the wake of the election.
 He was involved in the decision to move MacCallum and is said to be advocating for larger changes as the network navigates the Biden era.
 A Murdoch spokesperson did not return emails seeking comment.